Life Skills (PSHE & RSE)

 IMPLEMENTATION Statement for Life Skills

-Hillcrest Primary School’s Life Skills curriculum "PSHE and RSE" follows the EC Primary COMPLETE PSHE scheme of work in Key Stage 1 and 2.
-It is designed to be taught in thematic units, which consist of six lessons, each with supporting materials including Medium Term Plans, assessment opportunities, Progression Grids, Learning Journey Road Maps, quality video links, differentiated tasks and activities.
+Hillcrest Primary School’s Life Skills curriculum "PSHE and RSE" follows the Kapow! scheme of work in EYFS, Key Stage 1 and 2.
+It is designed to be taught in thematic units, which consist of six to eight lessons, each with supporting materials including Medium Term Plans, assessment opportunities, Progression Grids, Learning Journey Road Maps, quality video links, differentiated tasks and activities.
 These units are taught in a spiral curriculum that revisits each theme every year, developing the pupils’ recall of knowledge and taking understanding further.
 This spiral approach enables us to ensure that learning is appropriate for the age and stage of the child.

 Progression and content resources are shared with parents via our website, identifying the topics covered.